vega/altair/doc/tutorials/exploring-weather.rst

 .. altair-setup::
    :show:

-   from altair import Scale
+   import altair as alt

-   scale = Scale(domain=['sun', 'fog', 'drizzle', 'rain', 'snow'],
+   scale = alt.Scale(domain=['sun', 'fog', 'drizzle', 'rain', 'snow'],
                  range=['#e7ba52', '#c7c7c7', '#aec7e8', '#1f77b4', '#9467bd'])

 This scale can be passed to the color encoding to be applied to the plot style.